DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Qualitative Analysis of Inferred Causal Graphs

-The graph produced by DCD (Figure~\ref{fig:SIE}a) is notably sparse and physically interpretable.
-By explicitly modeling trend ($T$) and seasonal ($S$) components as distinct drivers, DCD successfully isolates short-term mechanistic links in the residual layer.
-For instance, it recovers the well-documented feedback loop between Sea Surface Temperature (SST) and Sea Ice Concentration, oriented correctly in time.
-The separation prevents the "hairball" effect seen in other methods, where shared trends induce spurious all-to-all connectivity.
+\textbf{DCD (Figure~\ref{fig:SIE}a).} The recovered graph is sparse and physically interpretable.
+Modeling trend (T) and seasonal (S) components as distinct drivers isolates short-term mechanistic links in the residual layer.
+DCD recovers the documented SST--sea ice feedback oriented correctly in time and avoids the dense all-to-all connectivity produced when shared trends drive multiple variables.
+The multi-scale representation explicitly separates exogenous temporal forcing (time-proxy edges $t \to X$) from endogenous variable-to-variable interactions ($X \to Y$), enabling domain interpretation: the seasonal edges capture annual cycles in radiation, temperature, and precipitation; the trend edges capture long-term Arctic warming; and the residual edges capture month-to-month atmospheric and oceanic feedbacks.